 - Dry mouth

 - Weight loss

-Continued use of this substance can also lead to dependence or addiction, and users may experience kratom withdrawal symptoms if they halt the regular consumption.
+Long-term continued use of Kratom can lead to dependence or addiction, because users may experience kratom withdrawal symptoms when they discontinue using it.

 While the literature is somewhat divided on whether or not using the substance in any form poses a risk to respiratory functioning, in 2016 the FDA listed inhibited respiratory functioning as a potential danger associated with its use.